History of Algeciras: Independence War

 General Castaños, accompanied by the garrison of Campo de Gibraltar, volunteers from Algeciras, San Roque and Gibraltar, went north to prevent the penetration of the French in Andalusia.
 This expedition ended in the famous battle of Bailén.

 In February 1810, the French general Victor de Fay de La Tour-Maubourg settled in San Roque and sent two hundred troops to Algeciras with the intention of taking the city, but a group of citizens supported from the sea with a British gunboat attacked the French troops and they decided to retreat.
 There was no time for retaliation because three days later the towns of the Serranía de Ronda rose up in arms and the French had to abandon their posts in San Roque to try to quell the uprisings.
 From the Campo de Gibraltar militias were sent to Tarifa with the news of the imminent arrival of new Napoleonic troops from Cadiz.
 These militias were defeated but the French had to return to Chiclana due to the casualties suffered.

 In 1811, French troops again approached the city but were defeated at Jimena de la Frontera by General Francisco Ballesteros and the volunteers of the Getares Riflemen Company.
-After the battle, Ballesteros and his troops attempted to gain refuge in Gibraltar but were denied entry by the British.
-Taking advantage of this situation, the French general Godinot took Algeciras while its citizens took refuge on Isla Verde; after taking supplies and valuables, the French withdrew, never to return.
+After the battle, Ballesteros and his troops attempted to gain entry to Gibraltar but were rebuffed by Governor Colin Campbell.
+Taking advantage of this situation, the French general Godinot capture Algeciras while its citizens took refuge on Isla Verde; after taking supplies and valuables, the French withdrew, never to return.